Current Students

 Scholarship EligibilityTotal valueApplication dates

 Federal Court of Australia - Trinity Hall ScholarshipEligible students are automatically considered for this scholarship.
-Open to current Melbourne JD students participating in the degree partnership program or Melbourne Law School Bachelor of Laws (LLB) graduates, this scholarship is awarded on the basis of both academic merit and financial need. up to £10,000 N/A
+Melbourne Law School and Trinity Hall jointly offer an annual scholarship to an LLM student at Trinity Hall to assist with the cost of tuition.
+This scholarship is awarded based on both academic merit and financial need. up to £20,000 N/A

 Women in Tax Law Travel Scholarship Open to current, female, Melbourne Law School students and alumn seeking financial support to undertake studies or research overseas in the area of Tax Law.
 This scholarship is awarded on the basis of academic merit.
 Demonstrated leadership experience/potential is desired. $6,000Closed